eModbus/eModbus/README.md

 ##### ``ResponseType localRequest(uint8_t serverID, uint8_t functionCode, uint16_t dataLen, uint8_t* data)``
 This function is a simple local interface to issue requests to the server running.
 Responses are returned immediately - there is no request queueing involved.
 This call is *blocking* for that reason, so be prepared to have to wait until the response is ready!

-A bridge (see below) will respond for all known serverID/function code combinations, so the delegated request to a remote server may be involved as well.
+A bridge (see below) will respond to this call for all known serverID/function code combinations, so the delegated request to a remote server may be involved as well.

 ##### ``void listServer()``
 Mostly intended to be used in debug situations, ``listServer()`` will output all servers and their function codes served by the ModbusServer to the Serial Monitor.